HL7/davinci-deqm/source/pages/index.md

 ## Glossary
 {: #data-of-interest}Data of Interest
   : The data elements that are required to determine whether a case (for example, patient) is in the population as defined by the clinical quality measure.
 In FHIR these data elements are satisfied by the combination of FHIR resources covering clinical events and requests such as Procedures, Observations, or ServiceRequests.
-For example, for a particular measure the data of interest could be the set of Conditions, Procedures, and Observations related to determining whether a patient is in the initial population and included or excluded from the denominator. <del>is in the initial population, denominator, denominator exclusions, and/or numerator.<del>
+For example, for a particular measure the data of interest could be the set of Conditions, Procedures, and Observations related to determining whether a patient is in the initial population and included or excluded from the denominator.

 {: #incremental-update}Incremental Update
   : In contrast to the Snapshot Update, the FHIR [Parameters] resource used in a Submit Data or the Collect Data scenario contains only the *new and updated* DEQM and QI Core Profiles since the last transaction.

 {: #measurement-period}Measurement Period
-  : Also known as the **Reporting Period**, it refers to the time frame for which a measure will be calculated and is defined by the measure.
-(In FHIR is represented by the element Measure.effectivePeriod)
+  : The period of time which a measure will be calculated.
+It is defined by the measure (In FHIR represented by the element `Measure.effectivePeriod`).

+{: #reporting-period}Reporting Period
+  : The period of time defined by the reporting program for a set of data to be submitted.
+This term is not used in this implementation guide to avoid confusion with program specific definitions.

 {: #snapshot-update}Snapshot Update
   : In contrast to the Incremental Update, the FHIR [Parameters] resource used in a Submit Data or the Collect Data scenario is contains *all* the DEQM and QI Core Profiles for each transaction.

 {: #submission-period}Submission period
-  : The specified time window in which the Producer reports the data of interest for measure to the Consumer
+  : For this Implementation guide, submission period is the period of time in which data can exchanged when describing the FHIR transactions for data exchange, and measure reporting.
+The submission period typically overlaps with the measurement period and reporting period.

 For additional definitions see the [eCQI Resource Center Glossary]